 How to Write a Mission Statement for Your Online Business

-The thought has lingered in the back of your mind for some time now, and you’re finally taking that first step to consider launching an online business.
+The thought has lingered in the back of your mind for some time now, and you’re finally taking that first step to consider launching an Etsy shop.

 Maybe you have a different outlook on a certain subject and want to share your thoughts with the world.